faizi968/ExerciseAssistant-Shaun/README.md

 2. After successful cloning, open your Arduino IDE and go to Sketch > Include Library > Add .zip library.
 A browse windows will open.
 3. Navigate to where you saved the .zip library file and double click on it to add it to your list of libraries.
 4. Restart the Arduino IDE for changes to take effect.

+### Load Cell Calibration
+1. Upload the sketch "Load_Cell_Calibration" to the ESP32 and follow the steps below.
+2. Open the serial monitor and wait for the IDE to show the message "Place a known weight on the load cell".
+3. After placing the weight, wait for the value to show up on the serial monitor.
+4. Divide the value shown on the Serial monitor with the known weight of the object in grams.
+We will call it "Calibration Factor".
+5. Once again, run the code and this time, inside the set_scale() function, write the value of calibration factor calculated in step 4.
+For example, known weight = 200g value shown on monitor after first run = 600 calibration factor = 600 / 200g = 3 scale.set_scale(3);
+6. Repeat from step 3 to step 5 until the serial monitor shows the correct weight of the object by changing the calibration factor.
+Note the value.
+This will be used in the load    cell test sketch.